 Our long-term goal is to enable reusability of content in a super easy, transparent, honest manner for all participants in the value chain.
 We have already taken the first steps to do so.
 Soon we start testing the reusability feature with our partners.

-Our BHAG (Big Hairy Audacious Goal) is to be the driving force behind an infrastructure where content can be shared, consumed and enriched,
+Our BHAG (Big Hairy Audacious Goal) is to be the driving force behind an infrastructure where content can be shared, consumed and enriched, while always respecting the creators of that value.
+Either through monetization or other means.

 The second half of 2018 will be quite busy for us.
 We will embed our plugin on other platforms and also on a European level as we will collaborate with Innovation Origins.
 Furthermore, we are working hard on our peer review project in the academic publishing industry.
 We are collaborating with worlds largest scientific publishers such as Springer Nature, Taylor & Francis and Cambridge University Press.
 This initiative will work towards developing a complete, authoritative and decentralized datastore of review and reviewer data using blockchain technology.
 First results of the pilots are expected this September and more on this project can be found here.